INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 Gamma Theta Upsilon Candidate Biographical Sheet

-(as you want it to appear on your certificate)
+(or date you want to have listed on your certificate)

 Your Home Town ___________________________